 This term only relates to occupational schemes which are defined benefit arrangements.
-A deferred member is an employee who has left the
+A deferred member is an employee who

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 VAT fuel scale chargesWhat are fuel scale charges?The VAT fuel scale charge is a simplified method that can be used by a business that funds both business and private mileage costs for employees to account for any output tax due on the private use of the vehicle.
 The charge was introduced to